OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ✓ Instance created at 0x2612Af3A521c2df9EAF28422Ca335b04AdF3ac66
 ```

-Done!
-We have a working ERC20 token contract in our development network.
-Note that, when creating this instance, we chose to _initialize_ it with the initial values needed to set up our token.
-ZeppelinOS allows us to atomically call any function during the creation of a contract if we need to.
+Let's break down what we did in the command above.
+We first chose to create an instance of the `StandaloneERC20` contract from the `openzeppelin-eth` package we had linked before, and to create it in the local `development` network.
+We are then instructing the CLI to _initialize_ it with the initial values needed to set up our token.
+This requires us to choose the appropriate `initialize` function, and input all the required arguments.
+ZeppelinOS will then atomically create and initialize the new instance in a single transaction.

+We now have a working ERC20 token contract in our development network.
 We can check that the initial supply was properly allocated by using the `balance` command.
 Make sure to use the address where your ERC20 token instance was created.

 <!-- CODE: We need a way to refer to our own contracts by name (and to the local accounts as well!) -->